GSA/digitalgov.gov/content/post/2014-08-21-go-usa-gov-creates-short-trustworthy-gov-urls.md

 date: 2014-08-21 1:59:05 -0400
 title: 'Go.USA.gov Creates Short, Trustworthy .gov URLs'
 summary: 'Short URLs are useful for tracking clicks, but they can create a poor user experience because the person clicking the link can&rsquo;t see the final destination.
-That’swhy Go.USA.gov was created&mdash;to show users that they would reach official government information.
+That’s why Go.USA.gov was created&mdash;to show users that they would reach official government information.
 To maintain this trust, Go.USA.gov is only open to government employees and only shortens government'
 authors: [michelle-chronister]
 categories:
   - API